saferwall/saferwall/pkg/gib/README.md

 # gib : A String Gibberish Detector in Golang

 *gib* is a package to detect gibberish strings in Golang.
 This utility is useful when analyzing textual artefacts in malwares.
 To cite how we're using this package:
-  - Macro documents/scripts usually obfuscate their code by randomizing variables and function names, applying `gib` over extracted tokens is a simnple way to tell when  is a simple heuritic/ ML feature to raise.
+  - Macro documents/scripts usually obfuscate their code by randomizing variables and function names, applying `gib` over extracted tokens is a simple heuritic/ ML feature to raise when such a situation happens.
   - Be able to tell when malwares drop random files names, or uses random PE section names.
 Well you get the idea :)

 ## Installation